 Since getting married 7 years ago my wife and I have moved 4 times and shipped over 4,000 packages.
 What do those things have in common?
 Tape.
 Lots and lots of packing tape.

 During that time we’ve purchased at least a dozen different types of packing tape.
 We’ve tried heavy-duty packing tape, clear packing tape, shipping tape, gorilla tape, reinforced tape, etc. Believe me, they aren’t all created equal.

-    The problem is, most tape brands try clever names and tricks to market to people who are either shipping or moving and it’s hard to know exactly what is true and what type of tape you need.
+The problem is that most tape brands try clever names and tricks to market to people who are either shipping or moving and it’s hard to know exactly what is true and what type of tape you need.
 Luckily, we can help with both of those things.

 The best packing tape will have a strong (but odorless) adhesive, be 2-3″ wide, and be rated for “heavy-duty” shipping or packing.
 The best brands for most people are:

-    - Scotch Heavy Duty Packaging Tape (with dispenser)
+- Scotch Heavy Duty Packaging Tape (with a dispenser)

-    - Gorilla Tough & Wide Packing Tape (with dispenser)
+- Gorilla Tough & Wide Packing Tape (with a dispenser)